 When adding multiple demos try not to overlap your tag words from language, accents, styles, and roles across many of them.
-Some overlap is common, especially for popular tag words, but try to spread tag words out as much as possible so that you are visible across a greater number of searches.
-Clients also search these tag words in our directory, so if you have a wider variety of tag words, you’ll have a better chance at being found in our directory.
+Some overlap is common, especially for popular ones, but try to spread tag words out as much as possible so that you are visible across a greater number of searches.
+As we’ve mentioned above, clients search these tag words in our directory, so if you have a wider variety, you’ll have a better chance at being found in our directory.

-Using these tips will help you to be found in our directory and to be well matched to job postings.
+Using these tips will help you to be found in our directory and to be well-matched to job postings.
 Have fun adding more demos to your profile and booking more work with Voices!
 Want more tips on how to plan out your demos?
 Head over to our help page on Planning Your Demos.

 If you’re looking for additional resources on optimizing your profile, visit the FAQ: Talent Profiles.